ssommelet21/React-cm-chessboard/README.md

-# Getting Started with cm-chessboard
+# Getting Started with React-cm-chessboard

 In the project directory, you can run: